 Knowing the pros and cons of owning rental property can help you make an informed decision about whether or not to invest in this type of real estate.
 I have been investing for over 15 years and have experienced most of the cons firsthand.
-After building a portfolio with more than 70 properties, I am finally realizing the prod.
+After building an investment portfolio with more than 70 properties, I am finally realizing the pros.
 Now I’ll give you the list that I learned the hard way.

-This article will explain the pros and cons of owning rental property.
-I will explain each of them, giving you the tools to decide if investing in rental houses is for you.
+This article will explain the pros and cons of rental property investment.
+I will explain each of them, giving you the tools to decide if investing in rental homes is for you.
 If you move forward, study the cons closely, and devise a risk mitigation strategy, investing in residential real estate is a great way to accumulate wealth.

 Pros of Owning Rental Property